 Jenna Ringelheim

-Jenna brings over 15 years of leadership and facilitation experience to the board, having worked to support individuals, teams, organizations, and networks through various projects and evolutions.
+Jenna serves as board secretary and brings over 15 years of leadership and facilitation experience to the board, having worked to support individuals, teams, organizations, and networks through various projects and evolutions.
 Jenna is passionate about people-centered HR, personal and organizational change, curriculum and program design, facilitation, coaching, network weaving, and fostering learning communities of practice.
 At the heart of her work is diversity, equity, inclusion, and belonging.
 Jenna is happiest when she is leveraging these values to build systems and structures that allow all people to thrive in the workplace.

 Diana Sandoval

-Diana Sandoval is a Latinx racial justice consultant and restorative practitioner, and a longtime facilitator of groups.
+Board co-chair Diana Sandoval is a Latinx racial justice consultant and restorative practitioner, and a longtime facilitator of groups.
 She has worked in the fields of early intervention, health policy, parent coaching, and social-emotional development.
 She was a founding member of Promoting First Relationships, a paradigm-shifting approach to supporting the emotional wellbeing of parents and children.
 Diana strives to bring compassion, wholeness, and embodiment to her life and work and believes in the power of story.

 Matías Valenzuela